William Paulet, 1st Marquess of Winchester: Family origins and early career in Hampshire

 Paulet was the eldest son of Sir John Paulet (1460 – 5 January 1525) of Basing Castle in the parish of Old Basing, near Basingstoke in Hampshire, and of Nunney Castle in Somerset (inherited from the Delamere family in 1415), a cadet branch of Paulet of Hinton St George in Somerset.
 His mother Alice Paulet was his father's second cousin-once-removed the daughter of Sir William Paulet by his wife Elizabeth Denebaud.
 William had six siblings, including Sir George Paulet of Crondall Manor in Hampshire and Eleanor Paulet (born 1479), wife of William Giffard of Itchell Manor at Ewshot, also in Hampshire.

 The family originated at the manor of Paulet (now Pawlett), near Bridgwater in Somerset.
 The senior branch of the Paulet/Powlet/Poulett family was seated at Hinton St George in Somerset, and had lived in that county since the early thirteenth century; the first Member of Parliament from that line represented Devon in 1385.

 There is some disagreement over his date of birth, with different authorities quoting 1483 or 1485.
 A claim that he was ninety-seven at his death would place his birth in 1474 or 1475.
 There is also uncertainty about where he was born, but it may have been at Fisherton Delamere in Wiltshire, one of his father's manors.

 His father, who had held a command against the Cornish rebels in 1497, was the head of the branch seated at Paulet and Road, close to Bridgwater, being the son of John Paulet and Elizabeth Roos.
 William's great-grandfather John Paulet acquired the Hampshire estates by his marriage with Constance Poynings, granddaughter and coheiress of Thomas Poynings, 5th Baron St John of Basing; his barony became abeyant upon his death in 1428/1429.

 William Paulet was High Sheriff of Hampshire in 1512, 1519, 1523, and again in 1527.
 Knighted before the end of 1525, he was appointed Master of the King's Wards in November 1526 and appeared in the Privy Council in the same year.

 Marriage and issue

 He married Elizabeth (d.
-25 December 1558), daughter of Sir William Capel, Lord Mayor of London in 1503, and by her had four sons and four daughters:
+25 December 1558), daughter of Sir William Capel, Lord Mayor of London and Margaret Arundell in 1503, and by her had four sons and four daughters: